-The DOE report, Energy Savings Forecast of Solid-State Lighting in General Illumination Applications, is the latest edition of a biannual report which models the adoption of LEDs in the U.S. general-lighting market, along with associated energy savings, based on the full potential DOE has determined to be technically feasible over time.
+The U.S. Department of Energy (DOE) has published the latest edition of its biennual report, Energy Savings Forecast of Solid-State Lighting in General Illumination Applications, which models the adoption of LED lamps and luminaires in the U.S. general-lighting market, along with associated energy savings based on the full potential DOE has determined to be technically feasible over time.